tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 ```

-We need to keep calculating the partial derivarives of cost function wrt the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the paramter values that makes cost function converge at a global minimum.
-Once the cost converges at minimum, the theta values will remain constant.
+<div align = "justify">We need to keep calculating the partial derivatives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.
+Once the cost converges at minimum, the theta values will remain constant.</div>

 ```python